JosephShumilla/Recomendify/README.md

    npm install -g netlify-cli
    netlify login
    ```
 3. Provide Spotify credentials locally so the function can authenticate.
-The easiest way is to copy `.env.example` to `.env` and fill in the values (keep `SPOTIFY_REDIRECT_URI` as `http://localhost:8888/callback` so it matches the Netlify dev server):
+The easiest way is to copy `.env.example` to `.env` and fill in the values:
    ```bash
    cp .env.example .env
    # edit .env with your Spotify app values